ashSmol/chat/README.md

 launcher.py - starts server and several clients

-server.py - starts server.
+server.py - starts server in terminal.

 runServerUi.py - run Server with GUI

-client.py - starts client
+client.py - starts client in terminal

+runClientUi.py - starts chat client with GUI

 After client is started, it tries to add new contact with login "alex".
 Then requests all contacts.